 The Problem with Growing Cilantro

 The problem with cilantro is that in hot weather, it ‘bolts’.
 Cilantro prefers cool moist weather.
 And, like any plant, its job is to reproduce.
 Since it will die in hot weather, when it gets hot, cilantro goes into survival mode and produces lots of flowers and then seeds.
 This is called ‘bolting.’
-Once it bolts, the leaves rapidly lose their flavor, so cutting off the flowers does no good.
-And this is usually the point where many herb growers give up and stop paying attention to cilantro.
+Once it bolts, the leaves rapidly lose their flavor and can turn bitter.
+We normally recommend cutting the flowers off of herb plants to encourage more leaf growth.
+This practice works well with herbs like basil, but not with cilantro.
+Encouraging the growth of bitter leaves it not what we really want so this is usually the point where many herb gardeners give up and stop paying attention to cilantro/coriander.

 If you just can’t get enough cilantro and live in an area that gets hot, dry weather, there are a few things you can do to keep cilantro available.
 First, plant varieties that are slow-bolt as they are more tolerant of hot weather.
 Second, plant in succession – plant seeds every two weeks so that when one group begins to bolt another will still be growing.
 And finally, if you live where in an area that does get cool, moist weather, plant cilantro during those cooler seasons – spring, early summer and early fall.